Milwaukee, Wisconsin, United States Feb 15, 2020

 Analysis

-02Danja Zone's 'Bring a sub to ya block like ya starting center hurt' line.
+02Danja Zone's 'Bring a sub to ya block like ya starting center hurt' line, which landed with significant impact.

-06Chef Trez's 'I coulda caught a gun case, but the 38 caught it fa me' bar.
+05Chef Trez's 'I coulda caught a gun case, but the 38 caught it fa me' bar, showcasing his aggressive delivery.

 What fans loved